handlebars-lang/docs/src/topics/integrations.md

+# Integrations

-The following packages provide help you using Handlebars in different environments.
+The following packages integrate Handlebars in different environments.
 These packages are **not** officially supported by the Handlebars team.

 There are multiple webpack-plugins that allow you to use Handlebars in a Webpack environment.